In this Article

 2. Tooth Decay

 An increased intake of carbohydrates can contribute to tooth decay during pregnancy.
-Morning sickness can also increase the level of acid in your mouth and cause the enamel to wear off leading to tooth decay.
+Morning sickness associated with acid reflux and vomiting can also increase the level of acid in your mouth and cause the enamel to wear off, leading to tooth decay.

 3. Pregnancy Tumors

-Commonly seen during the second trimester, pregnancy tumors can cause an extra growth of tissues between the teeth.
+Occurring in 5% of pregnancies, pregnancy tumours, also called pyogenic granuloma, can cause an extra growth of tissues between the teeth.
 These are usually caused due to excess plaque and are known to reduce after delivery.

 Symptoms That Indicate the Need for a Tooth Extraction